-1.21 Earnings per share
+1.20 Earnings per share

 The Group presents basic earnings per share (EPS) data for its ordinary shares.
 Basic EPS is calculated by dividing the consolidated profit or loss attributable to ordinary shareholders of the Company by the weighted average number of ordinary shares outstanding at the end of the period.
+Where the company increases its share capital through a rights issue, comparative EPS is restated to reflect the situation as if the discount embedded within the rights issue had been in place at the beginning of the comparative period.